htck/bayeux/README.md

 You can then run a development server using the command ``grunt``

 ## Contribute
 If you experienced a bug, we're sorry!
-If you can fix it, we gladly accept pull request.
+If you can fix it, we gladly accept pull requests.
 If you can't, you can still open an issue here on GitHub and we will try to address it shortly.

 This project is [MIT-licensed](https://github.com/htck/bayeux/blob/master/LICENSE) and any open source contribution is welcome!